whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 --changed %tutu_scriptbg%SENDAI -> %tutu_scriptbg%SENDAI%eet_var%
 --changed %tutu_scriptbg%VICONI _> %tutu_scriptbg%VICONI%eet_var%]
+-(bug, EET) fixed chapter triggers in cutscenes [added EET journal system] -(bug, EET) Breagar will now appear in Irenicus' Dungeon for a continuous game -(improvement) Breagar can be left waiting by Taerom until after the PC brings the ore from Nashkel mines, then it can be sold to him.
--(bug, EET) fixed chapter triggers in cutscenes [added EET journal system] -(improvement) all quest characters / Breagar will react to the PC / Breagar being in the group and standing nearby instead of having to talk to them with the PC / Breagar directly.
+-(improvement) all quest characters / Breagar will react to the PC / Breagar being in the group and standing nearby instead of having to talk to them with the PC / Breagar directly.
 No more 'he doesn't talk to me' bug reports.
 [Change of ~Name("ACBRE",LastTalkedToBy()) into ~InParty("ACBRE")
 See("ACBRE")
 !StateCheck("ACBRE",CD_STATE_NOTVALID)~ and of ~!Name("ACBRE",LastTalkedToBy())~